marcosmunhao/Movies_Genre/README.md

 # Movie Genre Statistics

 This is my first project using R language, so I tried to explore the dataset and extract some information about it.
-It shows:
+Using the file called "Movies.R" I could explore:

 - Genres Popularity by movies released and tickets sold
 - Financial Success by adding the gross of each genre over the years and using an average of the total gross divided by the sum of movies released in each genre